 In this busy world, it is hard to find people who really care about you.
 Even if you do there is no guarantee that they would be near you or available to lend you a shoulder to lean on.
-You can always visit a psychologist or even a divorce support group but it is always not feasible and sometimes impossible.
-Like the situation in this pandemic.
-So what can you do?
+That is when Online Divorce support groups work, an online community where you can share your problem and people who had similar or professional will support you.

 Just like physical support groups you can join some of the best online support groups from the comfort of your home.
 Some of the best are:

 1. Psych Central

 First in the List of Divorce Support Groups Online is Psych Central.
 Psych Central was founded in 1995 and is run by mental health professionals.
 The website has a variety of articles and resources to offer on a varied range of mental health concerns.
 There are at least 250 online support forums on the site that offer help to people struggling with issues such as anxiety, depression, addiction, etc.

 One of those Divorce forums provides help and support to people going through divorce or separation.
 Each of these forums is moderated by mental health professionals.
 One of the best features of Psych Central support forums is that they ask users to identify their post features such as any potential triggers, information about rape, violence, or abuse before posting.

 DailyStrength is a website that offers various support groups as well as Divorce community groups.
 If you’re looking for support or just wanting to join a community, you can find it here at DailyStrength.
 Community groups can be started by the members themselves.

 This online open forum has around 11,000 members and the topics on the forum can range from general conflicts, other mental health concerns, and how to resolve them.
 After agreeing to the terms and conditions, you can join DailyStrength for free.

 The website is clear on its rules; so read the rules carefully before you register.